askeralim/vertx/README.md

 [Run the Vert.x React.js chat-app with docker-compose](https://github.com/askeralim/vertx/tree/master/chatapp-vertx-eventbus-spring-boot-react-docker)

-#### Up coming development - Integrate ChatBoat using the Machinelearning NeuralNetwork Algorithms with "Cornell Movie-Dialogs Corpus"
+#### Up coming development -
+1. Integrate ChatBoat using the Machinelearning NeuralNetwork Algorithms with "Cornell Movie-Dialogs Corpus"
+2. Integrate Apache Kafka for message delivery - It will ensure scalable, fault-tolerant and persistance features.
+Kafka stream can be used to apply realtime data analysis with Machine learning algorithms.

 ### Related Project Links
 ##### ChatApp developed using React.js